spack/spack-tutorial/tutorial_configuration.rst

 .. warning::

-   Make sure to delete or move the ``packages.yaml`` you have been editing up to this point.
-Otherwise, it will change the hashes of your packages, leading to differences in the output of later tutorial sections.
+   You should now ``spack env deactivate`` to avoid changing how specs in later tutorial sections are concretized.

 -----------------